YosysHQ/yosys/docs/source/using_yosys/synthesis/abc.rst

 Yosys has two different commands, which both use this logic toolbox, but use it in different ways.

-The :cmd:ref:`abc` pass can be used for both ASIC (e.g. :yoscrypt:`abc -liberty`) and FPGA (:yoscrypt:`abc -lut`) mapping, but this page will focus on FPGA mapping.
+The `abc` pass can be used for both ASIC (e.g. :yoscrypt:`abc -liberty`) and FPGA (:yoscrypt:`abc -lut`) mapping, but this page will focus on FPGA mapping.

-The :cmd:ref:`abc9` pass generally provides superior mapping quality due to being aware of combination boxes and DFF and LUT timings, giving it a more global view of the mapping problem.
+The `abc9` pass generally provides superior mapping quality due to being aware of combination boxes and DFF and LUT timings, giving it a more global view of the mapping problem.